The Brussels Government has taken a series of additional measures to complement the Federal measures:

 5. Abolition of the City Tax for the first half of 2020.

 6. Financial support for businesses affected by the granting of public guarantees on bank loans via ‘Brussels Waarborgfonds’ (up to a total of € 20 million).

 7. The allocation of a special task to Finance & Invest.brussels to take the following initiatives:

 - to grant loans at low interest rates to key suppliers in the hospitality sector that will allow them to offer their hospitality customers a longer payment period;

 - granting low-interest loans to catering businesses with more than 50 employees.

-9. The accelerated or premature treatment, recording and settlement of expansion aid (files currently being analysed by Brussels Economy and Employment) for companies in the hotel and catering, tourism, cultural and events sectors.
+12. The accelerated or premature treatment, recording and settlement of expansion aid (files currently being analysed by Brussels Economy and Employment) for any sector of activity.

 The Brussels Government has also called on all public authorities, administrations, public utility institutions and municipalities to take measures to show solidarity with the entrepreneurs affected, in particular by deferring rents.